Protect Your Land

 What is an Easement?

-Decades ago communities across our country—while appreciating their local, state and federal efforts to protect land—came to understand that it was not enough as they watched valuable open spaces being lost to development.
-So, a quiet movement started in which private citizens started to form local land trusts, taking conservation of the land within their communities into their own hands, organizing and informing their neighbors of the important role of conservation easements.
+Decades ago, communities across our country—while appreciating their local, state, and federal efforts to protect land—came to understand that it was not enough as they watched valuable open spaces being lost to development.
+So, a quiet movement started in which private citizens began to form local land trusts, taking conservation of the land within their communities into their own hands, organizing and informing their neighbors of the important role of conservation easements.
 Today, there are approximately 45 land trusts in Virginia, most of which have a local geographic focus.

 A conservation easement is a private legal agreement between a landowner and a land trust, such as Land Trust of Virginia, that protects land and its conservation values permanently.
-Together the landowner and the land trust craft the legal easement document so that it protects the significant natural and cultural attributes of the land.
-The landowner still owns their property but the conservation easement is a permanent legal document that gets recorded in local land records, and remains in effect regardless of changes of ownership of the property.
+Together, the landowner and the land trust craft the legal easement document to protect the land's significant natural and cultural attributes.
+The landowner still owns the property, but the conservation easement is a permanent legal document that is recorded in local land records and remains in effect regardless of changes in ownership.

-Conservation easements are a strategy for protection and provide the opportunity for improvement of water quality, preservation of cultural and historic sites, protection of our plant and animal communities, sustaining working agricultural landscapes and natural areas, and enhancing our quality of life.
+Conservation easements are a strategy for protection.
+They can improve water quality, preserve cultural and historic sites, protect plant and animal communities, sustain working agricultural landscapes and natural areas, and enhance quality of life.

 Easement Donation Process